Official websites use .mil

 Q6.
 If I sell my land, will I be able to lease it back?

-Utility corridor easements will allow you to lease the property to additional parties, so long as the Government’s right to maintain and operate a utility corridor on that property is not impacted by the leasee.
+Utility corridor easements will allow the land owner to use their land or lease the property to additional parties, so long as the Government’s right to maintain and operate a utility corridor on that property is not impacted.

 Q1: Can I continue to use the land?

-Access would be limited for a short time during construction, but landowners would continue to be able to use the land after installation activities are completed.
+Access would be limited for a short time during construction, but landowners could continue to use the land before and after installation activities are completed.
 Some restrictions pertaining to installing permanent structures may also apply.
 The Air Force would work with landowners regarding the timing for construction in order to minimize the impact on the owner’s use of the property.